faan11/flatpak-compose/README.md

 The application reads a YAML file describing Flatpak configurations and applies the specified changes to the system.

+## Assets

+The logo image is taken by Flaticon.com.

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or pull requests for enhancements, bug fixes, or new features.